johnbillion/action-wordpress-plugin-attestation/README.md

 ### Verify provenance using the repo name and signer repo name

-The combined `--repo` and `--signer-repo` options work if the plugin uses a reusable workflow for its deployment:
+The combined `--repo` and `--signer-repo` options work if the plugin uses a separate reusable workflow for its deployment:

 ```sh
 wget https://downloads.wordpress.org/plugin/query-monitor.3.16.4.zip